-Below I share my incredibly insightful and inspiring health story.
-But if you're just wanting to know a bit more about my website here goes:
+Below, I share my incredibly insightful and inspiring health story.
+But if you're just wanting to know a bit more about my credentials and my website, here goes:

-AlexFergus.com is all about helping you transform your health & body to not only look amazing, but to feel amazing as well!
+AlexFergus.com is all about helping you transform your health and body to not only look amazing but to feel amazing as well!

 For my incredible personal story, read on: